LiorSinai/liorsinai.github.io/_posts/2021-08-11-sudoku-reader-part2-grid.md

 <figcaption>Contours in the image.
 Blue: external contours.
 Red: hole contours.</figcaption>
 </figure>

 Now we're getting somewhere!
 The grid is clearly the largest contour in the image, which we're going to assume is the general case.
-With the `calc_area_contour` function that I also provide, it takes three lines to extract it:
+With the `area_contour` function that I also provide, it takes three lines to extract it:
 {%highlight julia %}
 contours = find_contours(blackwhite, external_only=true)
-idx_max = argmax(map(calc_area_contour, contours))
+idx_max = argmax(map(area_contour, contours))
 contour _max = contours[idx_max]
 {% endhighlight %}